List of The Big O characters: Roger Smith

 Roger considers side arms unbecoming a gentleman, (though he has used them as tools, rather than weapons, on occasion) so he avails himself of a number of gadgets to aid his job.
 Inspirations for the equipment include characters such as Batman, James Bond and Dick Tracy; and shows like Thunderbirds, Giant Robo, and The Avengers.

 Roger's vehicle of choice is the Griffon (グリフォン, Gurifon), a black luxury sedan comparable to the Batmobile and James Bond's Aston Martin.
 The car comes equipped with armor for the wheels and windows, missile launchers, a communications station, Browning machine guns behind the front indicators, smart glass camouflage, and a police scanner.

 The Negotiator's second most important weapon is his wristwatch, the tool for summoning the Big O. By calling the megadeus' name into the watch, Roger informs the giant it is "Showtime!" and it comes to its master's side.
 The watch also works as a remote control to the Griffon and includes a grappling cable, a laser cutter and a two-way communicator.

-Roger's greatest weapon is the megadeus Big O. A metal behemoth that, unlike the giants of other robot anime, does not exhibit speed nor grace.
-But what it lacks in agility, it more than makes up for in power and sheer tenacity: The Big O is equipped with armed missiles, pile-driver powered punches, machine guns and laser cannons.
+Roger's greatest weapon is the Big O. A metal giant that, unlike the giants of other robot anime, does not exhibit speed nor grace.
+Although it lacks agility, it compensates for this with strength and resilience: The Big O is equipped with armed missiles, powered punches, machine guns and laser cannons.